 Washington law also defines domestic violence as behaviors that include physical or bodily harm, assault, infliction of fear of imminent physical harm, bodily injury, or assault, sexual assault, and stalking.

 Individuals convicted of domestic violence crimes permanently lose their right to bear firearms.
 A violation of this condition is a felony offense.
-Although re-obtain this right is possible through petitioning the superior court, accomplishing this task presents significant political and legal challenges.
+Although re-obtaining this right is possible through petitioning the superior court, accomplishing this task presents significant political and legal challenges.